Francisco Burdett O'Connor: Campaigns in Peru and Bolivia

 O’Connor joined the United Army of Liberation in Peru in 1824, and, six months later, Bolívar appointed him chief of staff.
 He fought at the Battle of Junín in August 1824 against heavy odds, where he was nearly killed by a Spanish soldier.
-Prior the Battle of Ayacucho, O'Connor strategically retreated to the plains of Ayacucho, saving the patriot army from a complete encirclement by the Spanish forces.
+Prior to the Battle of Ayacucho, O'Connor strategically retreated to the plains of Ayacucho, saving the patriot army from a complete encirclement by the Spanish forces.
 Although reluctant, Sucre agreed with O'Connor and ordered the army to set up a defensive position where the Irishman had suggested.
 The Spanish army attacked and were defeated by the patriots.

-This battle is considered the end of the Spanish American Wars of independence.
-Spanish General Canterac would confess to O'Connor after the battle that the choice of position made by the patriot army was a major factor in the defeat of the royalists.
+This battle is considered the end of the Spanish-American Wars of independence.
+Spanish General Canterac confessed to O'Connor after the battle that the choice of position made by the patriot army was a major factor in the defeat of the royalists.

 Upper Peruvian Campaign

 In 1825 Antonio José de Sucre chose him to direct the Campaign in Upper Peru, the final operation of the war, in pursuit and elimination of general Pedro Antonio Olañeta, the last royalist commander to offer resistance.

-However, while he was marching south, he learned that Olañeta had been killed by his own troops at the combat of Tumusla, suddenly ending the Campaign in Upper Peru.
+However, while he was marching south, he learned that Olañeta had been killed by his own troops at the Combat of Tumusla, suddenly ending the Campaign in Upper Peru.